toanvune/forum_eProject/README.md

   - SQL server

-  - Soft ware: Visual studio 2019 .Net frameword, SQL Server Management Studio (SSMS) 18.7
+  - Software: Visual studio 2019 .Net frameword, SQL Server Management Studio (SSMS) 18.7

-  - Hard ware:
+  - Hardware:

       + A minimum computer system that will help you access all the tools in the courses is a Pentium 166 or better